Sponsored by Prosperity 24/7 in association with BCS Jersey, the 2020 TechAwards will take place at the Radisson in February 2021.

 This award will go to what the judges consider to be the most impressive technology project of the year.
 Small, medium and large projects may all be entered: they will be judged on their merits.
 The judges will be considering all the facets of each project: complexity, adherence to time and budget, negative impact during implementation, positive impact of the delivered result, how problems were overcome, and so on.

-The Senior Technology Student of the Year could be anyone who is studying a technology subject: a school pupil, a college/university student, a non-techie re-skilling into a tech subject, even someone technical who is extending their knowledge in an exciting way.
+The Senior Technology Student of the Year will be studying a technology subject, and could be any of the following: a school pupil in year 12 or over (i.e. above GCSE level), a college/university student, a non-techie re-skilling into a tech subject, even someone technical who is extending their knowledge in an exciting way.
 Anyone actively studying technology in any way is eligible to be nominated.

-The Technology Teacher of the Year award will go to the person who has made the most significant contribution this year to technology teaching in Jersey.
-It could go, for example, to a teaching assistant helping primary school pupils take their first exciting steps in technology, or it could equally go to (say) a lecturer bringing degree-level knowledge and beyond to older students, or perhaps to a volunteer providing technology education in their spare time.
+This award will go to the person who has made the most significant contribution this year to technology teaching in Jersey.
+It could go, for example, to a teaching assistant helping primary school pupils take their first exciting steps in technology, or it could equally go to (say) a lecturer bringing degree-level knowledge and beyond to older students, a volunteer providing technology education in their spare time, or someone who provides teaching/training on a commercial basis.
 Anyone who teaches technology in some way is eligible for this award.

-The winner in the Digital Growth Business of the Year category will be technology oriented, will have grown significantly and quickly, and will convince the judges that it is destined to continue to grow.
-Growth could be measured in any way – it’s up to the person writing the entry to show the judges why the business deserves to beat its peers to the award.
+The winner in this category will be technology oriented, will have grown significantly and quickly, and will convince the judges that it is destined to continue to grow.
+Growth could be measured in any way – it is up to the person writing the entry to show the judges why the business deserves to beat its peers to the award.

 This award is for the person who has shown the greatest, most effective leadership in a technological sense.
 They may be leading a technology company, but they could equally be someone leading technological functions or projects within an organisation that’s not inherently a tech company.

-A new category for 2019, the Security Implementation of the Year award will go to an organisation that the judges consider the most impressive with regard to their activities in information security.
+A new category in 2019, this award will go to an organisation that the judges consider the most impressive with regard to their activities in information security.
 There could be a focus on a particular project (e.g. the implementation of a new security solution or regime), but equally the organisation’s overall information security approach may be the subject of the nomination with no reference to a specific project.

-Sponsor, Over 16 – Student of the Year
+Sponsor, Technology Student of the Year (Senior) Award

 The inaugural Jersey TechAwards, in association with BCS Jersey and sponsored by Prosperity 24-7 took place last October to a packed audience.
-Hosted by finance journalist and comedy writer, Dominic Frisby, it was truly an inspirational evening which showcased the very best in local digital talent, creativity and entrepreneurship.
+Hosted for the second time by finance journalist and comedy writer, Dominic Frisby, it was truly an inspirational evening which showcased the very best in local digital talent, creativity and entrepreneurship.

 If you want your business to be at the forefront of Jersey’s digital community, then we have a number of sponsorship opportunities available for next year’s Jersey TechAwards.